 3. Excellent organization and attention to detail; ability to prepare timely, proper, clear, and concise comprehensive reports, summaries, abstracts, correspondence, and other documentation.

 4. Ability to understand and carry out oral and written instructions.

-5. Strong listening, interpersonal, networking, and customer service skills; ability to communicate effectively, clearly and concisely both orally and in writing.
+5. Strong listening, interpersonal, networking, and customer service skills; ability to communicate effectively, clearly, and concisely both orally and in writing.

 6. Knowledge of general office practices, procedures, and terminology.

-10. Display a high degree of initiative, maturity, integrity, loyalty, accountability, creativity, and good judgment; excellence in professionalism with the ability to maintain strict confidentiality.
+15. Must be able to maintain accurate records, compile reports of statistical data.
+16. Display a high degree of initiative, maturity, integrity, loyalty, accountability, creativity, and good judgment; excellence in professionalism with the ability to maintain strict confidentiality.

-11. Demonstrated ability to develop and maintain effective working relationships with co-workers, partners, and people form diverse backgrounds and communities; ability to work independently and as a member of a team.
+17. Demonstrated ability to develop and maintain effective working relationships with co-workers, partners, and people form diverse backgrounds and communities; ability to work independently and as a member of a team.

-12. Ability to speak, read, and write a second language is highly preferred.
+18. Ability to speak, read, and write a second language is highly preferred.